-Ritual’s Peru Maranon perfectly illustrates this dedication.
-In 2010 Anna and Robbie tried a test batch of chocolate made from the recently rediscovered Maranon cacao bean.
-The pair describe it as ‘the best chocolate we had ever tried, by a landslide’ and they knew they had to make chocolate using those beans.
+Ritual obsess over finding the best beans for its chocolate.
+The Peruvian Maranon perfectly illustrates this dedication.
+In 2010 Anna and Robbie tried a test batch of chocolate made from the recently rediscovered Maranon cacao.
+The pair describe it as “the best chocolate” that they had “ever tried, by a landslide”.
+They knew they had to make chocolate with those beans.

-Anna and Robbie contacted to the Pearson family who had rediscovered the bean and were trying to improve the yield.
-They sent them letters samples of their chocolate, and after three years of begging and pleading the pair were finally able to buy some of their beans.
-Ritual was the chocolate maker to get hold of some the rare heirloom cacao.
-Today there are around 20 makers who use the Maranon beans (and the waiting list for them is far longer).
+Anna and Robbie contacted the Pearson family who had rediscovered the Maranon bean and were trying to improve the yield.
+They sent them letters, and samples of their chocolate, and after three years of begging and pleading the pair were finally able to buy the beans.
+Ritual was the first chocolate maker to get its hands on some of the rare heirloom cacao.

 For Anna and Robbie, making chocolate is about more than just crafting delicious bars.
-For them it’s about all round quality of life.
-Says Anna ‘We make chocolate to improve the quality of life for everyone involved—all the way from the growers to the customers.
-We’re happy to pay high cacao prices if that means our growers can improve their quality of life.
-We want to make sure we’re not adding to the destruction of our planet along the way as well.
-The quality of all life is important to us, not just human life.
-As for chocolate making itself, we set our standards painfully high because we want to make sure our chocolate is as good as it can possibly be.’
-And the better the chocolate, the happier we the customers will be.
+For them it’s about an all round quality of life.
+Anna wants Ritual to improve the quality of life for everyone involved, from the growers to the customers.
+Ritual are happy to pay high prices for cacao if that means the growers can improve their quality of life.